 If you have a question concerning your telescope, call Meade Instruments Consumer Solutions Department at (800) 626-3233.

-Consumer Solutions hours are 8:00AM to 5:00PM, Pacific Time, Monday through Friday.
-Write or call the Meade Consumer Solutions Department first, before returning the telescope to the factory, giving full particulars as to the nature of the problem, as well as your name, address, and daytime telephone number.
+Consumer Solutions Departmant hours are 7:00AM to 5:00PM, Pacific Time, Monday through Friday.
+Call the Meade Consumer Solutions Department first, before returning the telescope to the factory, giving full particulars as to the nature of the problem, as well as your name, address, and daytime telephone number.
 The great majority of servicing issues can be resolved by telephone, avoiding return of the telescope to the factory.